facebook/react-native/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## Introduction

+See the official [React Native website](https://facebook.github.io/react-native/) for an introduction to React Native.

 ## Getting Started

 - Follow the [Getting Started guide](http://facebook.github.io/react-native/docs/getting-started.html) to install React Native and its dependencies.